Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Removal of the uterus and ovaries

-• avoid lifting weights over 3 kg;
+• Avoid lifting weights weighing more than 3 kg;

 • refrain from taking a bath (replace with a shower), sexual intercourse and intense physical activity for 6 weeks.

-Impact of hysterectomy on later life
+The impact of hysterectomy on later life

 The operation cannot but affect the psycho-emotional state of a woman